 Research methodology describes the method and process applied in the study.
 This chapter describes the methodology employed in the study.
-Research methodology refers to various sequential steps these are adopted by a researcher in studying a problem with certain objectives.
+Research methodology refers to various sequential steps which are adopted by a researcher in studying a problem with certain objectives.
 In other words, research methodology describes the method and process applied in the entire aspect of the study.
 It is the process of arriving at a solution of the problem through planned and systematic dealing with the collection, analysis, and interpretation of facts and figures.
 Research is a systematic method of finding right solutions for the problem where as research methodology refers to the various sequential steps to be adopted by a researcher in studying a problem with certain objectives in view.
 In other words, research methodology refers to the various methods of practices applied by the researcher in the entire aspect of the study.

-The basic objectives of this study is to evaluate the fund mobilizing policy of standard chattered bank has got in the whole commercial JVBS of Nepal & recommend the useful & meaningful, points.
+The basic objectives of this study are to evaluate the fund mobilizing policy of Standard Chartered Bank & Nepal Bank Limited & recommend the useful & meaningful, points.
 So that all concerned can achieve something from this study.
 To accomplish this goal, the study follows the research methodology described in this chapter.